 Our Grow Local working group is currently developing three projects as pilots for expansion into a wider network of community food resilience projects.
 Please get in touch if any of these initiatives could be a part of your community resilience strategy.

-to foster community food security through inclusive access to open-pollinated seed
+to foster community food security and independence through inclusive access to open-pollinated seed and the knowledge of how to save and share it

 to build community resilience in the face of climate change and food system shocks